mediocregopher/flamingo/README.md

 probably a list of strings or integers.
 How to map those identifiers to socket descriptors?
 Flamingo takes care of that.
 All sockets are identified by a single, serializable identifier, and flamingo deals with the job of routing to an actual socket descriptor.

+## Limitations

+Currently the most obvious limitation of flamingo is in socket data buffering.
+If the messages you're going to be receiving on your sockets are anything more complicated then data ending in a specific delimiter you're going to have a difficult time.
+I'm still trying to think of the best solution for this, and will absolutely take suggestions if anyone has any.

 ## Todo